dakotachantz/postgresql-db-complex/README.md

 Create and use a PostgreSQL database for storing todo items.
 ---

-Create a PostgreSQL database called todolist with a table called todos to be used for storing todo items.
+## Part One: Create a PostgreSQL database called todolist with a table called todos to be used for storing todo items.

 Each item should have the following fields:
 ---